Schedule: | Monthly: #1–4, #7–90, #108–126 Bi-monthly: #5–6, #91–107, #127 |

 More Fun Comics, originally titled New Fun: The Big Comic Magazine,[1] is a 1935–1947 American comic book anthology that introduced several major superhero characters and was the first American comic book series to feature solely original material rather than reprints of newspaper comic strips.[2]
 It was also the first publication of National Allied Publications, the company that would become DC Comics.

-Most significantly, however, whereas some of the existing publications had eventually included a small amount of original material, generally as filler, New Fun #1 was the first comic book containing all-original material.
-Additionally, it carried advertising,[4] whereas previous comic books were sponsored by corporations such as Procter & Gamble, Kinney Shoes, and Canada Dry beverages, and ad-free.[5]
+Most significantly, however, whereas some of the existing publications included a small amount of original material, generally as filler, New Fun #1 was the first comic book containing all-original material.
+Additionally, it carried advertising,[4] whereas previous comic books were ad-free and sponsored by corporations such as Procter & Gamble, Kinney Shoes, and Canada Dry.[5]
 [6]

-The first four issues were edited by future Funnies, Inc., founder Lloyd Jacquet,[7] the next, after a three-month hiatus, by Wheeler-Nicholson himself.[8]
+The first four issues were edited by future Funnies, Inc. founder Lloyd Jacquet,[7] the next, after a three-month hiatus, by Wheeler-Nicholson himself.[8]
 Issue #6 (Oct.
-1935) brought the comic-book debuts of Jerry Siegel and Joe Shuster, the future creators of Superman, who began their careers with the musketeer swashbuckler "Henri Duval" (doing the first two installments before turning it over to others) and, under the pseudonyms "Leger and Reuths", the supernatural adventurer Doctor Occult.[9]
-They would remain on the latter title through issue #32 (June 1938), following the magazine's retitling as More Fun (issues #7–8, Jan.-Feb.
+1935) saw the comic book debuts of Jerry Siegel and Joe Shuster, the future creators of Superman, who began their careers with the musketeer swashbuckler "Henri Duval" (doing the first two installments before turning it over to others) and, under the pseudonyms "Leger and Reuths", the supernatural adventurer Doctor Occult.[9]
+Siegel and Shuster remained on the latter title through issue #32 (June 1938), following the magazine's retitling as More Fun (issues #7–8, Jan.-Feb.
 1936),[10] and More Fun Comics (#9-on).[11]

 With issue #108 (March 1946), all the superhero features were moved from More Fun into Adventure Comics.
 More Fun became a humor title that spotlighted the children's fantasy feature "Jimminy and the Magic Book".[13]
 The series was canceled with issue #127 (Dec 1947).